epurpur/PythonDataViz/README.md

 ## **Pandas**
 *[Pandas Homepage](https://pandas.pydata.org/)*

 Pandas is an open source python library providing high-performance, easy-to-use data structures and data analysis tools.
+We will be using pandas to work with our data before feeding it into matplotlib.

 ## **Anaconda**
 *[Anaconda Homepage](https://www.anaconda.com/)*